 Autumn: The village celebrates its patron saint on November 12, with St Martin’s fair, a traditional event with food and fun for all the family.

-Spring: May 24th is celebrated on the occasion of the World War I event of the Festa dell’oratorio del Mogio when soldiers’ women, mothers and sisters came to pray for their loved ones hoping for their return.
-If they had come back they would celebrate for ever that date.
+Spring: May 24th marks the Festa dell’oratorio del Mogio when soldiers’ wives, mothers and sisters came to pray for their loved ones’ safe return from World War I. Those who came back would celebrate that date forever.

 Food and Wine

 If you like your food, you’ll love Premilcuore.
 The restaurant menus are positively groaning with wines, cheeses and cold cuts as well as interesting recipes that meld the Emilia-Romagna and Tuscan traditions.
 You must try the burriche, a Jewish sweet or savoury ravioli dish that arrived in Emilia-Romagna many centuries ago and has become part of the Italian repertoire.
 Discover the other local recipes.

 Premilcuore lies on the Assisi Way, at the start of stage 3 from Romagna into Tuscany.
 The Romagna portion is about 45 miles out of a total of over 180.
 The route begins in Dovadola, at St Anthony’s sanctuary deep in the countryside, and leads you on an inner journey to contemplate St Francis’ teaching amid the tranquillity of nature.
 Best avoid midsummer or midwinter, though.